dbierer/php-class-notes/php-security-notes-2023.md

   * Might be able to use a "headless" browser such as `Selenium` (https://docs/seleniumhqorg/)
 * 3: Unit testing might help
   * BUT: unit testing won't help with javascript
+* 4: Authentication / Authorization strategies:
+  * Set up a software event system (e.g. laminas/laminas-eventmanager)
+    * Set up 2 events, one is "CheckAuth", the other is "CheckAccess"
+    * Trigger the events just before sensitive ops
+    * Attach the appropriate "listeners" to handle the events
+  * Using a MiddleWare pipeline
+    * Set up a middleware pipeline (e.g. mezzio)
+    * Create an Authentication middleware class
+    * Create an Authorization middleware class
+    * These two would be placed early in the pipeline
+    * They would check the request URI to see what action is going to be performed
+    * They would stop any unauthorized/unauthenticated action for certain specified sensitive ops
 ## Unvalidated Redirects and Forwards
 * Also called "Unauthorized Redirects" or "Open Redirects"